Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning For Trajectory Data Management

-In the second setting, recovery involves mapping segments or points of interest, utilizing external knowledge like road networks.
-MTrajRec~\cite{ren2021mtrajrec} pioneered multi-task learning in Seq2Seq models for map-constrained trajectory recovery, incorporating modules like constraint masking, attention mechanisms, and attribute enhancement.
-Furthermore, RNTrajRec~\cite{chen2023rntrajrec} introduces a novel spatio-temporal transformer network, GPSFormer, and seamlessly integrates a new road network representation model, GridGNN, for trajectory recovery.
-Besides, significant semantic and visual information can still be supplemented in practical scenarios.
-STR~\cite{long2024learning} addresses this by utilizing a heterogeneous information network encoder to model semantic correlations, while VisionTraj~\cite{li2023visiontraj} employs a visual and GCN encoder to model the snapshot from road network cameras.
-Beyond this, Traj2Traj~\cite{liao2023traj2traj} introduces a latent factor module to enhance recovery efficiency, and PATR~\cite{zhang2022patr} further incorporates a periodic perception module applied in real logistics platforms.
+The second setting, map-constrained recovery, involves utilizing external knowledge, such as road networks, to map segments or points of interest.
+MTrajRec~\cite{ren2021mtrajrec} pioneered multi-task learning within Seq2Seq models for this setting, incorporating modules for constraint masking, attention, and attribute enhancement.
+RNTrajRec~\cite{chen2023rntrajrec} further introduced a novel spatio-temporal transformer network, GPSFormer, seamlessly integrated with a new road network representation model, GridGNN.
+Additionally, significant semantic and visual information can enhance recovery.
+STR~\cite{long2024learning} and VisionTraj~\cite{li2023visiontraj} address this using a heterogeneous information network encoder to model semantic correlations.
+Beyond this, Traj2Traj~\cite{liao2023traj2traj} utilizes a latent factor module to improve recovery efficiency, and PATR~\cite{zhang2022patr} incorporates a periodic perception module for real logistics platforms.

-In addition, another important application of trajectory recovery is the recovery of urban road networks.
-A representative approach is DeepMG \cite{ruan2020learning}, which discovers and extracts the structure of the underlying road network based on a large amount of trajectory data.
-Furthermore, a number of studies conduct multimodal fusion based on satellite images and trajectory data for enhancing the performance performance of road network recovery \cite{yin2023multimodal,liu2022aerial}.
-For example, DeepDualMapper~\cite{wu2020deepdualmapper}, DF-DRUNet~\cite{li2024df} and DelvMap~\cite{wang2024delvmap} builds the multimodal fusion architecture based on the deep neural network by incorporating satellite images and GPS trajectory data to provide robust road extraction and recovery.
+An important related application is the recovery of urban road networks.
+DeepMG \cite{ruan2020learning} is a representative approach that discovers and extracts the underlying road network structure from extensive trajectory data.
+Furthermore, studies like DF-DRUNet~\cite{li2024df} and DelvMap~\cite{wang2024delvmap} utilize deep neural networks for multimodal fusion of satellite images and trajectory data to improve road network recovery performance.

 \textbf{Map-Matching,} \textit{which converts spatio-temporal points' latitude and longitude sequences into road segment sequences,} facilitating downstream intelligent transportation tasks.
 As illustrated in Fig~\ref{fig:pre-process}, the original trajectory sequence $\{p_1, ..., p_{13}\}$ can be mapped to road segments $\{r_1, ..., r_{7}\}$.